Lesterpaintstheworld/terminal-velocity/style_guide.md

 - Emphasize the importance of technical accuracy and consistency throughout the narrative.

 ### Quality Assessment Criteria
+- **Quality Alert**: Some sections of the style guide could benefit from more detailed examples to enhance clarity and understanding.
 - **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
 - **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 - **Character Development**: Assess the depth and growth of characters throughout the narrative.